Official Community Plan & Zoning Bylaw Updates

 - Includes updated greenhouse gas reduction targets.

-3. The 15 principles of the draft OCP reflect the dedication and deliberations of the Residents Assembly.
+3. The 15 principles of the new OCP reflect the dedication and deliberations of the Residents Assembly.

 - Reduction from 18 to 12 land use designations, including 2 Special Study Areas.